-The largest of these organizations are the American Society of Composers, Artists and Publishers (ASCAP) and Broadcast Music Inc. (BMI).
-A smaller group – the Society of European Stage Authors and Composers Inc. (SESAC) – represents primarily classical, gospel and some country music composers.
-SESAC accounts for roughly 2 percent of music writers, composers and publishers.
-ASCAP and BMI represent the remaining majority about equally.
+The largest of these organizations are the American Society of Composers, Artists & Publishers (ASCAP) and Broadcast Music, Inc. (BMI).
+There are also two smaller groups in the U.S. – the Society of European Stage Authors & Composers, Inc. (SESAC) and Global Music Rights (GMR).

 Each organization has a schedule of rates that may be based on a number of factors.
 These factors may include: